HOSTAGE NEGOTIATION MOVIES

 HOSTAGE MOVIES and, in particular, HOSTAGE NEGOTIATION MOVIES premiere every year but only some of the many become famous and iconic.
-I’ve decided to emphasize those sort of kidnapping movies where terrorism or gaining money is not the main motivation for those, who take hostages within banks or other places.
-Some hostage takers want to define justice or clean up own reputation.
+I’ve decided to emphasize those sorts of kidnapping movies where terrorism or gaining money is not the main motivation for those, who take hostages within banks or other places.
+Some self-made criminals want to define justice or clean up own reputation.
 Some are ready to sacrifice own health, prosperity or even life on behalf of another beloved person.
 Some have obtained financial prize but figured out another crime of conscience and morality.
 Every of these four hostage negotiation movies, which I’ve watched for more than 20 times altogether, is analyzed upon four main characteristics.

-- The image of the protagonist, a hostage taker: Sonny Wortzik / Danny Roman / John Q / Dalton Russel.
+- The image of the protagonist, a hostage-taker: Sonny Wortzik / Danny Roman / John Q / Dalton Russel.

 - Negotiator opposite the door or telephone line.

 - The core altruistic motive and goals in the very end